Shaun Harris

 in an uncomfortable falsetto and all but drowning Harris in a tidal wave of

-orchestration, the ballad 'Highest Dream' was certainly better as a concept
+orchestration, the ballad "Highest Dream" was certainly better as a concept

-than in reality.
-Kind of a castoff Beach Boys vibe here.
-'Love Has Gone Away' was the album's most conventional and commercial performance, probably explaining why it was tapped as the leadoff single.
-Sporting a nifty chorus, it was certain pretty, if almost fey which may also be the reason it didn't click with listeners.
+baggage going on.
+"Love Has Gone Away" served as the album's most conventional and commercial performance, probably explaining why it was tapped as the leadoff single.
+Sporting a nifty chorus, it was certain pretty (if almost fey), which may also be the reason it didn't click with listeners.
+Once again the heavy orchestration simply distracted from the song's overall charms,

 -

-1973's 'Love Has Gone Away' b/w 'Highest Dreams' (Capitol catalog number
+1973's "Love Has Gone Away" b/w "Highest Dreams" (Capitol catalog number

 |